Generating Documentation

 Building Documentation

-To generate documentation using the @doc alias, all that’s required to is to build this alias:
+To generate documentation using @doc, build this alias:

 $ dune build @doc